tmetsch/graph_stitcher/README.md

 # graph sticher

-This tool is a little framework to determine possible merges between two graphs based on a set of required additional relationships (aka as stcihes / edges).
+This tool is a little framework to determine possible merges between two graphs based on a set of required additional relationships (aka as stiches / edges).
 Based on a set of possible resulting candidate graphs we validate which of the candidates graphs is the "best".